 ANA RITA SIMONKA

-Ana Rita Simonka grew up surrounded by music and dance and since childhood she has been involved in the arts: her father is a renowned traditional dancer, the "Old Pietro", and for several years she worked teaching and performing Latin dances with her father.
-Her taste for dance took her a long way that introduced Yoga and Belly Dance into her life, arousing her interest in meditation through Art.
-Her father was the one who took her to study music with internationally renowned Brazilian names such as Maestro Benedito Costa, the renowned percussionist Papete, the Trio Mocotó artists who accompanied Jorge Benjor and the guitarist Carioca among many others.
-From this eclectic lineup, Ana Rita highlights the classic study of Choro Brasileiro and the harmonies of Bossa Nova that led her to develop her guitar style based on João Gilberto and Toninho Horta guitarist of Clube da Esquina.
-With all this background, she took the path of Brazilian Jazz as the basis for melodic and harmonic fusions.
+She grew up surrounded by music and dance and since childhood she has been involved in the arts: her father is a renowned traditional dancer, the "Old Pietro", and for several years she worked teaching and performing Latin dances with him.
+Her taste for dance took her a long way that introduced Yoga and Belly Dance into her life, arousing her interest in meditation through the arts.
+Her father was the one who took her to study music with internationally renowned Brazilian names such as Maestro Benedito Costa, the percussionist Papete, the Trio Mocotó artists who accompanied Jorge Benjor and the guitarist Carioca among many others.
+From this eclectic lineup, Ana Rita highlights the classic study of Choro Brasileiro and Bossa Nova harmonies having as her main inspirations to develop her guitar style the influence of artists such as João Gilberto, Baden Powell, João Bosco and Toninho Horta.

 Ana Rita Simonka holds a Master of Science in Communication and Music from the University of São Paulo and also a Master of Yoga / FMU (Kayvalyadhama - India).
 She has been a disciple of the great Brazilian holistic healer Dr. Mário Baldani, and has studied with Sufi teacher Adnan Sharan (Sufi Foundation of America / NM) since 2009.
 She has pioneered teaching Mantra Yoga and Yoga Dance in Yoga Teacher Training Programs in Brazil leading workshops and retreats at holistic events all over Brazil for the last twenty years.